aaronbloomfield/pdr/README.md

 Markdown](https://help.github.com/articles/github-flavored-markdown),
 or GFM.
 This mostly pertains to this README file.
-In an effort to ensure compatibility with other Markdown programs (such as the one described here and reveal.js), GFM specific features are generally avoided.
+In an effort to ensure compatibility with other Markdown programs (such as the one described here and what reveal.js uses), GFM specific features are generally avoided.
 One example is the use of anchors in this document -- the HTML tags are included instead of using GFM's version.

 <a name="sourcecode"></a>Source code